bernardpeh/practical-symfony-3/manuscript/Chapter_15.md

 Now reset the db, re-login again, click on the user log menu and you will see the new menu on the left.

-There were db changes, let us chapter the change.
+There were db changes, let us capture the change so that we can update production when we need to.

 ```
-./scripts/console doctrine:migrations:diff
+-> ./scripts/console doctrine:migrations:diff
 ```

 and we can reset the db now.